 - Pink, frothy mucus coming from nose and mouth

 If pulmonary edema is related to congestive heart failure, symptoms may come on more slowly.
-You may notice shortness of breath when you’re lying down, quick weight gain from retaining fluid, and fatigue.
+You may notice shortness of breath when you are lying down, quick weight gain from retaining fluid, and fatigue.

 What Causes It?

 The most common cause of pulmonary edema is heart failure.
 But not every case is due to heart problems.
-Some risk factors for pulmonary edema include:
+Other risk factors for pulmonary edema include:

 - Coronary or valvular heart disease